Saza-dev/Convolutional-Neural-Network/README.md

-# Convolutional-Neural-Network
+# 🐶🐱 Dogs vs Cats Image Classifier

-A beginner-friendly deep learning project using Convolutional Neural Networks (CNN) to classify images of dogs and cats.
+A simple Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify images of dogs and cats.
+This is a beginner deep learning project focused on learning the fundamentals of image classification using CNNs.

+## 🔍 Overview

+This project demonstrates how to:
+- Preprocess and augment image datasets
+- Build a CNN using Keras (TensorFlow backend)
+- Train and evaluate a classification model
+- Visualize accuracy and loss
+- Make predictions on new/unseen images